sdattri/MIDAS_Spec_V1/appendix-a.md

 # Appendix A - Uploading to MIDAS

 Only CEC approved entities can upload to MIDAS.
-After establishing a MIDAS account by registering through the `registration` API endpoint and verifying your email by clicking on the link, request upload capabilities by sending an email to midas@energy.ca.gov from your LSE email account.
+After establishing a MIDAS account by registering through the `registration` API endpoint and verifying your email, request upload capabilities by sending an email to midas@energy.ca.gov from your LSE email account.
+The email must come from a utility or CCA account, and should include the information you used when creating the account in MIDAS.
 CEC staff will review your request and respond.

 Note: Utilities may be assigned either distribution or energy company access to MIDAS.
 These assignments change what rates the user is allowed to upload.
 For now, LSE accounts will be assigned as energy companies, but this may change depending on ongoing discussions.